kerchen/export_gr2evernote/README.md

 data in the cloud without running the risk of losing it if/when Evernote goes away.

+export2HTMLFiles takes the exported JSON file produced by Google's Takeout (namely, 'starred.json') and dumps each starred entry in a numbered html file, names as per title of the entry.
+The html files can then be simply dropped into the Evernote desktop client.
+This approach also does a good job of preserving the formatting of the note, and it tends to be more consistent (more than 3000 entries from more than 200 blogs have been imported using this method under OSX, where the other methods failed).
+Since it's all local, there are no limits to how many notes you can  import in one go.
+    Usage: export2HTMLFiles.py

 export2enex takes the exported JSON file produced by Google's Takeout (namely, 'starred.json') and dumps it into Evernote, using Evernote's export file format (.enex).
 Unlike export_gr2evernote.py, this approach